 DO: Mention his orientation to his teachers (with your son’s permission, of course).
 Let them know you expect him to be fully supported at school.

 DO: Take some time for yourself to get comfortable with the idea that your son identifies as gay.
-If you have more questions along the way, I strongly recommend you pick of up copy of This Is a Book for Parents of Gay Kids.
+If you have more questions, I strongly recommend you pick of up copy of This Is a Book for Parents of Gay Kids.
 The book’s question-and-answer format makes it easy to find just what you’re looking for.

 DO: Find a parent support group.
 If you or your husband are having difficulty adjusting to the idea that your second grader is gay, seek out your local PFLAG chapter.
 You’ll quickly learn that you’re not alone.

 DO: Educate yourself.
 Understand the issues that LGBTQIA kids face in school.
-Become involved in the movement for equality, even if that means simply becoming a voice for your child’s rights as an individual.
-Familiarize yourself with LGBTQ history: Kids and adults alike should know that queer people stretch back across every generation of human existence, and that there’s nothing wrong or abnormal about being gay.
+Become involved in the movement for equality.
+That could mean simply becoming a voice for your child’s rights as an individual.
+Familiarize yourself with LGBTQ history.
+Kids and adults alike should know that queer people stretch back across every generation of human existence.
+And that there’s nothing wrong or abnormal about being gay.
 Finally learn the language of sexual orientation, gender identity, and gender expression.
-It’s an ever-expanding glossary, and there’s a good chance your son may already know more terms than you or your husband do.
+There’s a good chance your son may already know more terms than you or your husband do.

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: